-The times they are a changing.
-Remember the good old days where you could pack your suitcase full of clothes and other items, show up to the airport and be greeted by a friendly counter clerk who would check your luggage for your flight for free.
-Many things have changed since then and even more so since 9/11 but today we are going to focus on the growing trend on traveling with carry-on luggage only.
+The times are a-changing.
+Remember the good old days when you could pack your suitcase full of clothes and other items, show up at the airport, and be greeted by a friendly counter clerk who would check your luggage for your flight for free.
+Many things have changed since then and even more so since 9/11 but today we are going to focus on the growing trend of traveling with carry-on luggage only.

 Now they are looking to capitalize even further.
 Did you know that several airlines have been experimenting with the carry-on bag fees now too?
 Spirit Airlines is charging between $20-40 USD per bag, which boggles my mind.
 Unless you have the most spacious pants pockets in the world, the airline has got you where it wants you — shelling out cash for something you just can’t avoid.

 It’s time to have your say… how do you prefer to travel?
 Carry-on or checked?
-And what do you think about the airlines fees?
+And what do you think about the airline fees?